 Linux distributions receive frequent security updates.
 Make sure your server is configured to check & install unattended updates automatically.

 sudo dpkg-reconfigure --priority=low unattended-upgrades

 This is it.
-The system will now check regularly for unattended updates and install them automatically.
-In case, an update such as a kernel update requires system reboot, you can also enable automatic system reboot.
+The system will now regularly check for unattended updates and install them automatically.
+If an update such as a kernel update requires a system reboot, you can also enable an automatic system reboot.

 /etc/apt/apt.conf.d/50unattended-upgrades and set